jamesplease/bestfetch/README.md

 Every value is optional, but the deduplication logic is improved by adding the most information that you can.

-> Note: The method is case-insensitive.
+> Note: The `method` option is case-insensitive.

-> Note: You don't need to use this method.
-You can generate a key in whatever way that you want.
+> Note: You do not need to use this method to generate a request key.
+You can generate the key in whatever way that you want.
 This should work for most use cases, though.

 ```js
 import { getRequestKey } from 'fetch-dedupe';